 The term flush refers to a set of processes.
 Writing data to the LOB in the buffer through the locator transforms the locator into an updated locator.
-Once you have updated the LOB data in the buffer through the updated locator, a flush call will
+After you have updated the LOB data in the buffer through the updated locator, a flush call performs the following actions:

-- Write the dirty pages in the LOB buffer to the server-based LOB, thereby updating the LOB value, - Reset the updated locator to be a read-consistent locator, and - Free the flushed buffers or turn the status of the buffer pages back from dirty to unmodified.
+- Writes the dirty pages in the LOB buffer to the server-based LOB, thereby updating the LOB value. - Resets the updated locator to be a read-consistent locator. - Frees the flushed buffers or turns the status of the buffer pages back from dirty to unmodified.